nastarovia/stdio-ghana.github.io/reports/2014/index.md

 There were a few notable issues.

-The students were very positive about the socratic style of the course, though they found initially difficult.
+The students were very positive about the style of the course, though they found it initially difficult.
 One of the take-aways from the pilot course was that this mode was very unfamiliar to students.
 This year, we also learned based on discussion with both students and faculty that many computer science courses *do not involve programming*.
 Some students even claimed to have